DilushiJayathilaka/internal-task-portal/README.md

 ## Getting started

-> **Note — demo scope:** Part 2 is implemented as a happy-path flow for demonstration purposes, not a
+> **Note — demo scope:** Part 1 completed and Part 2 is implemented as a happy-path flow for demonstration purposes, not a
 > fully hardened production feature set.
 The actual system design and sprint plan requested by the brief
 > are documented separately in [`Task_2.pdf`](./Task_2.pdf).